DHS home page

 2. Issuing Benefits

-arrow See QMB B.12 for information on issuing notices.
+arrow See MSP B.12 for information on issuing notices.

-For more information on issuing benefits, go to Generic Program Elements C.3 through C.13
+For more information about issuing benefits, go to Generic Program Elements C.

 3. Effective Dates